Quick Facts – Workshop Proposals

 Workshops are not meant to be “mini-conferences” with purely frontal presentations, but they should foster focused discussions to advance a certain specified topic.

-Proposals will be reviewed by the workshop and tutorial chairs, and selected based upon their content, the organizers qualifications, and logistical constraints.
+Proposals will be peer reviewed by two members of the PC and selected based upon their content, the organizers qualifications, and logistical constraints.
 Preference will be given to proposals that make a strong statement on:

 - Identifying new topics that have not addressed in previous years